-The 8.4-meter Simonyi Survey Telescope uses a special three-mirror design, which creates an exceptionally wide field of view, and has the ability to survey the entire sky in only three nights.
-The Rubin Observatory Summit Facility is located on the Cerro Pachón ridge in north-central Chile.
-The observatory site is inland and approximately 60 m (100 km) by road from the support town of La Serena, where the Rubin Observatory Base Facility is located.
-In addition, the Rubin Auxiliary Telescope will provide important complementary data for the Rubin Observatory throughout survey operations.
+The 8.4-meter Simonyi Survey Telescope features a unique three-mirror design, which creates an exceptionally wide field of view.
+The telescope will operate on an automated cadence, surveying the entire visible sky every few nights.
+The telescope is located on the Cerro Pachón ridge in north-central Chile, approximately 100 km (60 miles) by road from the support town of La Serena, where the Rubin Observatory Base Facility is located.

 The Rubin Auxiliary Telescope will provide important complementary data throughout survey operations.

 The Rubin Observatory LSST Camera is the largest digital camera ever constructed for astronomy — it’s roughly the size of a small car and weighs almost 2800 kg (6200 lbs).
 The focal plane consists of 189 charge-coupled device (CCD) sensors arranged on 21 “rafts” for a combined 3.2 gigapixels.
 The camera includes an automated filter-changing system with six filters: u,g,r,i,z, and y.